 Recently I have encountered an inequality involving a product of mutual informations, which I cannot find a good way to prove (or disprove, though some numerics and asymptotic analysis seem to suggest its validity).
 I would much appreciate it if someone could be smart and gracious enough to provide a proof, or counter example, or generalization.

-The formulation is quite simple: suppose is a binary random variable with .
-The random variable is the output of passing through a binary symmetric channel.
-Moreover is another random variable such that forms a Markov chain.
+The formulation is quite simple: suppose are binary random variables with , and is another random variable such that forms a Markov chain.
 The claim is that .
 (Note that the left side is also upper bounded by either one of the two factors on the right side, by the well-known data processing inequality.